 But, how much does it cost to recharge the batteries?
 This factor should be also considered when deciding if buying rechargeable batteries it is worth, isn’t it?

 The cost of charging the batteries it is nearly negligible.

-The environmental impact of disposable or rechargeable batteries
+The environmental impact of batteries

 But, apart from the cost, there is another very important factor that we need to have in consideration.
 The environmental impact.

 According to a publication on The International Journal of Life Cycle Assessment: ‘For the impact categories Acidification, Human toxicity (cancer effects), and Particulate matter, an “inefficient” use of the rechargeable devices (for only 20 charge cycles or less) could cause higher impacts than the employment of disposable batteries.

 Additionally, in the same publication it is mentioned: ‘Moreover, for the Ozone depletion, NiMH batteries are hardly environmentally better than alkaline batteries even with 150 recharges.’